Kushagraw12/Competitive-Programming/Codechef/Aug Long 20/Readme.md

 # AUGUST LONG CHALLENGE 20
-## Solutions will be pusheed when the live contest is over!
+## Solutions will be pushed when the live contest is over!

 Questions solved:
 1. CHEFWARS